 3. Multiply the value from step two by 100

-Continuing with the previous example, you would multiply 0.5 by 100 equaling 50, which would translate to 50%.
-So, in November, it snowed 50% of the time.
+Continuing with the previous example, you would multiply 0.109 by 100, which equals 10.9.
+After rounding, this translates to 11%.
+So, in a given year, it snowed 11% of the time.

 Problems involving in Calculating Percentage

 Problems involving percentages might not always be presented as the part and the whole now what is the percentage.
 Some problems can be worded differently and confusing to the reader.
 Here are three types of percentage problems you might encounter that could potentially frustrate you.